MohamaddMortada/AI-Athletic-Performance/README.md

    - I want to know what age category is this app is aimed to, so I can know what user interface I would be using.
    - I want to know kind of athletes this app is aimed to, sprinters, long distance runners or jumpers, so I can add features as it suites the audience.
 =======
-- AI Athletic Performance helps athletes detect and fix their running technique, give accurate photo finish timing, and predict future results for upcoming competitions.

-.
-As an Athlete,
-  - I want real-time feedback on my exercises, so I can correct my form and avoid injuries.

-  - I want an accurate timing system as that used in professional competitions to know my real times in trainning.

-  - I want to get an accurate prediction of my performance, so I can know my abilities before any compitition.

-.
-As an Admin,
-  - I want to see all things going on on my app, so I can have a detailed analysis of what features athletes are mostly.

-  - I want to know what age category is this app is aimed to, so I can know what user interface I would be using.

-  - I want to know kind of athletes this app is aimed to, sprinters, long distance runners or jumpers, so I can add features as it suites the audience.
->>>>>>> origin/main

 <br><br>
 <!-- Tech stack -->